EricMFink/PRcasebook/Chapters/Part 4 - Confidendiality/Confidentiality & Privileges.md

 II

-Appellant's primary argument on appeal is that the court erred when it ruled that the attorneyclient privilege did not attach to a conversation that he had with his girlfriend at the time, Tina Ducharme, who was also a lawyer.
+Appellant's primary argument on appeal is that the court erred when it ruled that the attorney-client privilege did not attach to a conversation that he had with his girlfriend at the time, Tina Ducharme, who was also a lawyer.